appthrust/react-hook-observability/packages/nextjs-hooks/README.md

 ## About

-**react-hook-observability** is a library that provides Observability as React Hooks in React.
+**@react-hook-observability/nextjs-hooks** is a library that provides Observability as React Hooks in React and this is specific to Next.js.

 ## Getting Started